jbuitt/nwws-python-client/README.md

 Now, start up the client by running:

 ```
-docker-compose up
+docker compose up
 ```

 It will take care of building the Docker image and running it.
 You can also run the client in the background by running:

 ```
-docker-compose up -d
+docker compose up -d
 ```

-If you can't or don't want to use Docker, you can run it on Ubuntu or a Raspberry Pi (with Raspbian) by first installing the SleekXMPP Python library by running:
+If you can't or don't want to use Docker, you can run it on Debian-based systems (Ubuntu, Raspberry Pi, Linux Mint) by first installing the Slixmpp Python library by running:

 ```
-sudo apt-get install python3-sleekxmpp -y
+sudo apt-get install python3-slixmpp -y
 ```

 You can then proceed to the section below 'Running the client outside of Docker' to run the client.